by Gary Hunter

 When he was arrested and jailed, Dadd informed both the arresting officers and jail staff that he was recovering from dental surgery and was on Vicodin.
 The arresting officers delivered the Vicodin to jail staff, and during the booking process Dadd told Deputy Kempenich that he was in severe pain and needed his medication.
 But Kempenich indicated on a medical form that Dadd did not have any dental problems; he wrote “N/A” in response to whether Dadd needed to be referred to a nurse.

-Over the next three days, Dadd repeatedly begged everyone he encountered to give him his medication, as he was ...
+Over the next three days, Dadd repeatedly begged everyone he encountered to give him his medication, as he was in ...

 by Christopher Zoukis